-As at December 31, 2018, two customers accounted for 78% (2017 - two customers for 64%) of the total accounts receivable.
+As at December 31, 2019, one customer accounted for 24% (2018 - two customers for 78%) of the total accounts receivable.
 There is no risk associated with these accounts receivable as they were collected subsequent to year end.

 11. Economic dependence